This global superstar knows how to put the pro into pro bono.

 The first stage: recruitment on and off campus

 Hogan Lovells interviews students who attend law schools across the US.
 Summer program hires come from a mix of on-campus meetings, relationship building through proactive outreach programs and networking, write-in applications, lawyer referrals and law school resume collections.
 The firm’s assessment of a candidate’s application focuses on initiative, interpersonal skills, judgment and analysis, communication skills, and an interest in community involvement.
 Demonstrating a sincere interest in the firm, the office of interest, and the practice of law is also important.
-Not all offices interview during formal on-campus programs and students are encouraged to apply directly starting early in the summer.
+Not all offices interview during formal on-campus programs and students are encouraged to apply directly.

 Top tips for this stage: